GregAMeyer/d3-stocks/README.md

 ####To Do Items
 * Make svg graph responsive to window size
 * Improve the user interface in general - Lighter colors, friendlier/rouder edges, title formatting, fonts, etc.
-* Support multiple google trend keywords via stacked bar chart
+* Support multiple google trend keywords via stacked bar chart (in process)
 * Incorporate other forms of social media such as Facebook mentions, instagram mentions, etc. (Twitter did not previously work)